escottgoodwin/lango-trans-de/README.md

 **6. Generate Vectors for History Articles**

-Create vectors for the articles in the user's filtered history using the doc2vec model created from the corpus.
+Create vectors for the articles in the user's filtered history using the Doc2Vec model created from the corpus.

+**7. Cluster History Vecs**

-7. Use KMeans to cluster the vectors from the user's history.
+Use KMeans to cluster the vectors from the user's history.
 (Default 15 clusters).

+8. Get popular
-9. Get the most 'popular' vector clusters, as determined by the clusters with the greatest number of articles in them.
+Get the most 'popular' vector clusters, as determined by the clusters with the greatest number of articles in them.

 The number of articles in a cluster serves as a representation for the level of user interest in the 'topic' of that cluster.
 The default identifies the top 33% clusters.
 (With defaults, the 5 most pouplar clusters of 15).